10.2.1. Building Inheritance

 Star(string n, string a, double b) : Actor(n, a), balance(b) {}

 Constructor call chains.
 The three constructors and their initializer lists for the Actor example.
 The bullets list the constructors in definition order: However, the constructor function calls run in the opposite direction: The Star constructor calls the Actor constructor, and the Actor constructor calls the Person constructor.
-Notice that the highlighted code are function calls, so the type and the number of arguments in the calls must match the type and number of parameters in the function signatures.
+Notice that the highlighted code fragments are function calls, so the type and the number of arguments in the calls must match the type and number of parameters in the function signatures.

 InheritanceInitializer List